More on Life Insurance

 Some people choose to have a traditional funeral service, after which the body is cremated rather than buried — though the cremated remains may be buried as a part of the ceremony.
 Cremations and a funeral service together aren’t quite as expensive as a funeral with a burial, but they can still end up costing your loved ones thousands.

 Memorial services allow your loved ones the opportunity to gather together and celebrate your life after you’re gone.
-Commemorating loved ones is an important process for many people, but the expenses can add up: from food, beverages, floral arrangements, and anything else that may be required.
+Commemorating those who have passed is an important process for many people, but the expenses can add up: from food, beverages, floral arrangements, and anything else that may be required.

 According to the 2020 Cremation and Burial Report by The National Funeral Directors Association, here are the average costs of a funeral service followed by cremation: